 If you’re open to negotiation on the rental price, you’ll need to agree an offer with the tenants as soon as possible to get an idea of your total costs.
 Once you’ve accepted an offer on your property, and you’ve chosen us as your acting agent, we’ll then take a two-week holding deposit from the tenant.
 We’ll take care of the referencing process for you and we’ll also carry out a comprehensive reference check for each tenant over the age of 17.

 The tenant will need to pay the full deposit and a month’s rent in advance before they move in.
 You are required by law to register the deposit in a tenancy deposit protection scheme if you rent out your home on an assured short-hold tenancy.
 As your acting agent, we are able to do this on your behalf.

 Protecting the deposit is vital.
 If you don’t, the tenant may pursue legal action against you.
 If the county court rules that the deposit has not been protected, you may be ordered to either repay it, or pay into a TDP scheme bank account within 14 days.

 To keep things organised, you’ll need to prepare an inventory before the tenant moves in.
 This involves making a list of the property’s contents and thoroughly assessing the condition of each item.
 Make a note of when all electrical and gas appliances/fittings were last inspected and log the presence of all fire safety labels and their location.
 We work closely with inventory specialists who can do this for you.
 To take advantage of this service, or to discuss anything else we’ve included in this guide, get in touch with our team on 020 7078 0214.

-Kingsley Hamilton Estates is proud to present this fantastic one bed apartment situated at fifty seven Kingsland High Street.
+Kingsley Hamilton Estates is delighted to present this stylish one bedroom apartment on the 3rd floor situated in Parkside Quarter E14.